neuronsimulator/nrn/docs/python/programming/gui/pwman.rst

-.. method:: PWManager.paper_place
+.. method:: PWManager.paper_place(index, show)

-    Syntax:
-        ``p.paper_place(index, show)``

-        ``p.paper_place(index, left, bottom, scale)``
+            PWManager.paper_place(index, left, bottom, scale)

-    Description:
     Shows or hides the ith window on the paper icon.
 If showing, this constitutes adding this window to the list of selected windows.

     The 4 arg form shows, places, and scales the index window on the paper icon.
 The scale and location only has an effect when the paper is printed in postscript mode.